dilshankarunarathne/spring-boot-notes/README.md

 * Spring Boot provides database support and configuration for embeded and remote databases with Hibernate mappings as the default implementation of the JPA.
 With Spring Boot, a few key properties allow us to connect to remote databases or leverage embeded files with default schema and default data provided by SQL files embeded in our application.
+This embeded case is fantastic for POC type solutions